akasharora963/review-engine/README.md

 # Blockchain-Review-Engine
+This is an application where a product is reviewed  using *Blockchain technology* , which ensures the quality of the product and generates the trust among users by eliminiating the possibility of any biasedness towards a particular product.
 ***
 #### Restrictions:
   - Only the owner can add products
   - A user can only rate a product once
 ***
+### Enviornment Set Up

 #### Set up MetaMask
 Download it from https://metamask.io/ and make its extention to browser  (reference https://medium.com/@followcoin/how-to-install-metamask-88cbdabc1d28)
 ***